-BOOK pilgrimage, that was believed the richest in Europe.
-III.
-Nor did they think it enough to give him one day in there was a convocation; upon the conclusion of which, BOOK there was printed an explanation of the chief points of III. religion, signed by both the archbishops, and seven-1538. teen bishops, eight archdeacons, and seventeen doctors of divinity and law.
+New articles about religion published.
+Yet the King took care to qualify the distaste which the articles published the former year had given.
+And though there was no parliament in the year 1537, yet there was a convocation; upon the conclusion of which, BOOK there was printed an explanation of the chief points of religion, signed by both the archbishops, and seventeen bishops, eight archdeacons, and seventeen doctors of divinity and law.
 In which there was an exposition of the Creed, the seven Sacraments, the Ten Commandments, the Lord's Prayer, and the salutation of the Virgin, with an account of justification and purgatory.
-But this work was put in a better form afterwards, where the reader will find a more particular account of it.
+But this work was put in a better form afterwards, where the reader will find a more particular account of it..
 When all these proceedings of the King's were known at Rome, all the satirical pens there were employed to paint him out as the most infamous sacrilegious tyrant that ever was.
-They represented him as Invectives one that made war with heaven, and the saints that King printwere there : that committed outrages on the bodies of ed at Rome. the saints, which the heathenish Romans would have punished severely upon any that committed the like on those that were dead, how mean or bad soever they had been.
+They represented him as Invectives one that made war with heaven, and the saints that King printwere there: that committed outrages on the bodies of ed at Rome. the saints, which the heathenish Romans would have punished severely upon any that committed the like on those that were dead, how mean or bad soever they had been.
 All his proceedings against the priests or monks that were attainted and executed for high treason, were represented as the effects of savage and barbarous cruelty.
 His suppressing the monasteries, and devouring what the devotion of former ages had consecrated to God and his saints, was called ravenous and impious sacrilege; nor was there any thing omitted that could make him appear to posterity the blackest tyrant that ever wore a crown.
 They compared him to Pharaoh.
-Nebuchadonosor, Belshazzar, Nero, Domitian, and Dioclesian; but chiefly to Julian the Apostate.
-This last parallel liked them best; and his learning, his apostasy, and pretence of reforming, were all thought copied from Julian; only they said, his manners were worse.
-These things were every day printed at Rome; and the informations that were brought out of England were generally addressed to Cardinal Pool, whose style was also
+Nebuchadonosor, Belshazzar, Nero, Domitian, and Dioclesian; but chiefly to Julian the Apostate. parallel liked them best; and his learning, his apostasy, and pretence of reforming, were all thought copied from Julian; only they said, his manners were worse.
+These things were every day printed at Rome; and the informations that were brought out of England were generally addressed to Cardinal Pool, whose style was also gainst the King.